All Episodes

 If we go to water, we'll have an unlimited supply.

-The cost a gallon of water, if you start, but you know where do you realize how much more expensive bottled water is than gasoline today?
+If you start, do you realize how much more expensive bottled water is than gasoline today?

-So I'm telling you, folks, this that where this is all heading, big water is gonna end up developing engines that run on water, and the price isn't going to come down.
+So I'm telling you, folks, where this is all heading, big water is going to end up developing engines that run on water, and the price isn't going to come down.

 You know, you'll still be able to get water from the kitchen sink.